Hiking Dundas Peak: Including Tews, Webster’s Falls & More [2023]

 No matter when you hike the Dundas Peak trail, you’ll love the views from the trail.
 Plus the sunsets are always incredible from here!
 It’s a great hike with friends, family, and even solo.
 It really is a destination for all seasons!
 Aren’t the Dundas Peak fall colours just incredible?

 The Hamilton Conservation Authority established a reservation system to help contain the crowds during that awful time that we all wish to forget in 2020.
-As of 2023, reservations are only required on long weekends and will be instated daily during the peak fall colour season.
+As of 2024, reservations are only required daily during the peak fall colour season.
 Reservations are in 2 hour blocks and must be made a day in advance.
-This will add an additional $10 to your cost of entry and once again, you will need to pay this twice if you wish to visit Dundas Peak and Webster’s Falls.
 Reservations can be booked here by selecting the ‘Spencer Gorge’ tab.

-INSIDER TIP: While it’s a downer to have to pay the $10 reservation fee on top of the other fees, if you wish to explore more after your Dundas Peak visit, you can visit the Christie Lake Conservation Area for free!
+INSIDER TIP: While it’s a downer to have to pay the $10 reservation fee (included in the pricing above), if you wish to explore more after your Dundas Peak visit, you can visit the Christie Lake Conservation Area for free!
 Just bring your reservation receipt and you can enjoy the area for the rest of the day.

 Other Things to Do in Dundas Ontario

 There’s more to the area than just the Dundas Peak lookout!
 What is now a part of Hamilton, Dundas is an adorable little town that’s worth visiting as well.
 Originally known as a “manufacturing village”, it has grown into a stunning town with quaint shops, great eats and more.
-Take a walk down King Street in the heart of town and you’ll see what I mean.
+Drive down to the base of the escarpment or follow the Tew’s Falls Side Trail where you can head right into the heart of town.

 If you’re looking for a bite to eat or a caffeine boost, I highly recommend Detour Coffee Roasters.
 This cafe is just as charming as the town it’s located in!
 Here you’ll find a variety of coffee blends, teas and more.
 They also serve some healthy and hearty eats like sandwiches and salads, though I’d say their breakfast options are the best on the menu.
 Detour is a great place to fuel up before heading up the trail or a great way to start your day when visiting Dundas.

-I have yet to visit myself, but I’m always a fan of supporting the Ontario craft beer scene!
+I’m always a fan of supporting the Ontario craft beer scene, especially after a long hike!
 If this is up your alley, I recommend a visit to Shawn & Ed Brewing Company.
-With the tagline “for adventurous mouths”, I’d say this is the perfect reward after tackling the peak!
+With the tagline “for adventurous mouths”, I’d say this is the perfect reward after tackling the peak.

 RELATED: If you’re a fan of craft beer, check out the guide to Hamilton’s breweries on Eat Local Ontario!